 We change the algorithms, we reverse the rules!
 How about a sick-leave for everyone!
 In an abstract society at the top of the growth index, let us talk about the matter that should never become a subject of speculation.
 We demand a place for the reality of a body.
 The exhibition entitled Creative Sick States: AIDS, CANCER, HIV aims to cast a spell on reality in which there is no space for the body, in particular, the seropositive body, the one after mastectomy, with abnormal abilities, dependencies, pains, panic attacks, and inflammations.
 We assume that illness is the real, and patients’ problems are social challenges that we need to deal with together.
 The health is a fiction, an impossible ideal to achieve.
 We need to normalise and socialise the disease because health has died, or perhaps it has never existed?

 For the first time, we present the art of artists who live with HIV.
 It is, therefore, an exhibition revealing and breaking the invisibility taboo.
 It situates the seropositivity in the context of breast cancer.
-This context aims for normalisation of life with HIV so that cancer ceases to be a stigma as it is today.
+This context aims for normalisation of life with HIV so that it ceases to be a stigma.
 The Amazons have become the heroines of modern times.
 We would like to look at people who experience life with HIV in a similar humanistic and, to a certain extent, a heroic perspective of everyday life.

 The artists presented at the exhibition: Piotr Nathan, Bartek Arobal Kociemba and Szymon Adamczak, while discussing their personal experiences, allow us to see the change in the reality of HIV over the past few decades: from the AIDS epidemic and the death harvest of the 1980s and 1990s, through the trauma of functioning within the framework of an oppressive health care, social stigmatisation and self-stigmatisation, all the way up to a moment when properly treated HIV infection becomes only a symptom-free chronic disease and a source of artistic practice.
 All three artists live permanently outside Poland, which appears to be a necessary condition for speaking openly about HIV in the Polish art world.